Amitesh220/TODO-Docker/README.md

 # 📝 TODO App with Docker

-This is a simple TODO web application containerized using Docker.
+This is a simple TODO web application containerized using Docker and Deployed on aws ec2.
 It serves as a beginner-friendly project for understanding how to dockerize a Node.js application and run it in a containerized environment.

 ---